How Interest Rate Hikes Are Changing the Debt Game

 For over a decade, growth companies enjoyed near-zero interest rates that made debt financing remarkably cheap.
 The European Central Bank held rates at 0% or negative from 2015-2022, and the U.S. Federal Reserve kept rates below 0.25% until 2022.

 That era is over.
 Since 2022, central banks have raised rates aggressively to combat inflation—the ECB's deposit rate reached 4% and the Fed's rate hit 5.5% in 2023.
 This shift has fundamentally changed the economics of debt financing for growth companies.
-Here's what you need to know.

 The New Interest Rate Reality